regiregi22/RaspiNail/raspibolt_66_remote_lncli.md

  ![Files to Copy](images/60_winLND.png)

- - Back on the RaspiBolt: Reset admin.macaroon permissions
+ - Back on the RaspiNail: Reset admin.macaroon permissions
    `admin ~  ฿ sudo chmod 600 /home/bitcoin/.lnd/admin.macaroon`

 - Run lncli on the PC
 ```
 > cd %USERPROFILE%\desktop
-> lncli  --rpcserver ip.of.your.raspibolt:10009  getinfo
+> lncli  --rpcserver ip.of.your.RaspiNail:10009  getinfo
 ```

 ## A word on Permisson Files (Macaroons)